 Step 4: Understand Your Repair Options

 Paintless Dent Repair (PDR): The most common and cost-effective method for hail damage.
 PDR involves gently massaging dents out from behind the panel without damaging the paint.
 It’s ideal for smooth, shallow dents where the paint surface is intact.
-Learn more in our guide to paintless dent repair: when it’s the best option.

 Traditional Body Repair: If the paint is cracked or if dents are deep, traditional bodywork may be necessary.
 This process involves sanding, filling, repainting, and sometimes panel replacement.
 It’s more time-consuming and expensive than PDR but essential for severe damage.

 Glass Replacement: If your windshield, windows, or sunroof have been chipped or shattered, they’ll need immediate replacement to maintain visibility and safety.
 Most comprehensive policies cover this as well.
-Modern vehicles with ADAS will require camera recalibration after windshield replacement.

 Step 5: Choose a Reputable Repair Shop